The scaling limit of fair Peano paths

 In general, the Fairest Edge Usage (FEU) problem, introduced in \cite{achpcst}, tries to minimize the variance of the edge-probabilities:

-A random tree $\underline{\ga}$ with law $\mu$ (and also the law $\mu$ itself) is {\it fair}, if $\mu$ is optimal for the FEU problem (\ref{prob:feu}).
-In \cite{achpcst} it was shown that such fair pmf's for FEU always exist, but they are in general not unique.
+A pmf $\mu$ that is optimal for the FEU problem (\ref{prob:feu}) is called {\it fair}, and a spanning tree $\gamma$ is {\it fair} if it is in the support of some fair pmf.
+In \cite{achpcst} it was shown that fair pmf's for FEU always exist, but they are in general not unique.
 On the other hand, the edge probabilities $\eta^*(e):=\bP_{\mu^*}\left(e\in\underline{\ga}\right)$ corresponding to a fair pmf $\mu^*$, are uniquely determined.
 In fact, the optimal $\eta^*$ in (\ref{prob:feu}) can be computed using the spanning tree modulus algorithms and is related to the family of feasible partitions via Fulkerson duality.
 More details about these connections can be found in \cite{achpcst}.

 We write $\Ga_G^f$ for the set of all fair trees.
-Trees in $\Ga_G\setminus\Ga_G^f$ are called {\it forbidden}.
-In particular, if a $\si$-{\rm WUST} pmf $\mu_\sigma$ is fair, then $G$ does not have any forbidden trees, because $\mu_\sigma$ is supported on all of $\Gamma_G$ by definition. \begin{definition} A graph $H$ has the {\it all fair} property if every spanning tree of $H$ is fair: $\Ga_H=\Ga_H^f$. \end{definition}
+Trees in $\Ga_G\setminus\Ga_G^f$ are called {\it forbidden} trees.
+In particular, if a $\UST_\si$ pmf $\mu_\sigma$ is fair, then $G$ does not have any forbidden trees, because $\mu_\sigma$ is supported on all of $\Gamma_G$ by definition. \begin{definition} A graph $H$ has the {\it all fair} property if every spanning tree of $H$ is fair: $\Ga_H=\Ga_H^f$. \end{definition}